 Class size.
 At SDSU, GRE classes have up to 50 students!
 At USD's GRE classes, there are as many as 30 students, and at UCSD Extension, you might be in a class of up to 24.
 (In contrast, our max GRE class size is 12.)
 As you probably know from going to college, the more people who are in the class, the less interactive and engaging it tends to be.

 The materials aren't always useful.
 For instance, SDSU's GRE classes use CliffsTestPrep GRE General Test®, which is one of the worst GRE books on the market.
 Published in 2011, it's now out-of-date, and many of the questions in the book bear little resemblance to real GRE questions.
 I can only assume the company who administers the classes (BTPS Testing) mandates the use of that book, since it publishes the book.
-Although all companies should use the official ETS books and tests, many don't, since they can make more money using their own materials, which are way less realistic.
+Although all companies should use the official ETS books and tests, many don't, since they can make more money using their own materials.

 Instructors are a blind item.
 It's often tough to figure out who is teaching the course and how experienced he or she is.
 I know from personal experience that companies like The Princeton Review and Kaplan sometimes spend as little as 16 hours training instructors before sending them out to teach!
 If a class is inexpensive, imagine how much the instructor gets paid... and who'd be willing to not get paid very much.